 Generational change and youth involvement hold special importance within social movement studies.
 Historically, young people have been deeply involved in the most important social movements in the United States and the World, such as the US Civil Rights Movement, the 60’s student movement in Europe and Latin America, the transnational LGBTQ movement, and many others.
 Millennials have perhaps been more socially and politically involved than other recent generations.
 They have engaged in traditional forms of political participation ranging from the conservative (e.g. the Tea Party) to the liberal (e.g. Obama’s two presidential campaigns).
 Recently, Millennials have also shown their involvement in less traditional forms of political engagement, such as their participation in #NeverAgain, #MeToo, the Women’s March, and other national and transnational social movements.
 It is clear then that millennials are not only decidedly engaged in the social and political issues that affect them, but also that they are clearly expressing their dissatisfaction through activism.
 Furthermore, there is evidence that this generation might be engaging in both traditional and innovative ways, expanding the repertoires of contention of previous generations.
 This dialogue invited social movement scholars and activists to reflect on the roles that millennials have played in recent social movement activity and the implications of their involvement for both our discipline and policy.

-Thanks to our wonderful group of contributors.
+Thanks to our second group of contributors on this topic.

-- Jennifer Earl, University of Arizona (essay)
+- Hava Gordon, University of Denver (essay)

 Editors in Chief,